Bernard Robertson

-Bernard H. Robertson, III. (born June 9, 1979) is a former American football offensive tackle in the National Football League.
-He was drafted by the Chicago Bears in the fifth round of the 2001 NFL Draft.
-He played college football for Tulane University.
+Bernard H. Robertson, III. (born June 9, 1979) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Tulane Green Wave and was selected by the Chicago Bears in the fifth round of the 2001 NFL draft with the 138th overall pick.
 He played two years for the Bears and for the Buffalo Bills in 2003.

 After the NFL, he has worked in financial services, working at firms including Legg Mason, Citigroup, Merrill Lynch, and Raymond James.
 He is now a registered investment adviser with the firm of Hacket Robertson Tobe Group.